Flotomate/product_docs/source/patch-management/patch-approval.rst

 end period).
 At the end of a period, the selected Patches in a Deployment Request are auto-approved if the installations have been unanimously successful.
-The purpose of a review period is to give Technicians the time to securitize a deployment done by a Test Task and Reject Patches that have caused issues.
+The purpose of a review period is to give Technicians the time to scrutinize a deployment done by a Test Task and Reject Patches that have caused issues.

 **Add an Automatic Patch Test**